 Ryan Hoch and Kevin Hoffman, BSGE 2009: Forbes 30 Under 30

-In their first year studying general engineering at the University of Illinois, Ryan Hoch and Kevin Hoffman met through living in Scott Hall and taking the same GE 101 course.
+In their first year studying general engineering at the University of Illinois, Ryan Hoch and Kevin Hoffman both lived at Scott Hall and took the same GE 101 course.
 The two became friends and spent many long nights in Grainger Engineering Library studying for exams.

-Today, they are the cofounders of Overgrad, a software solution designed to help students learn about opportunities that are available to them through higher education.
+Today, they are the cofounders of Overgrad, a startup designed to help students learn about opportunities available to them through higher education.

-Their vision in launching this startup led to Hoch being named in this year’s Forbes 30 under 30 list, which Hoch sees as a recognition for the achievements he and Hoffman, and the rest of their team, have made.
+Their vision in launching Overgrad led to Hoch being named in this year’s Forbes 30 under 30 list.

 For Hoch and Hoffman, a degree in general engineering was a way for them to explore their mixed interests in business and engineering.

-“It gave you the flexibility to take business classes, but I was also really interested in being an engineer,” Hoch said.
+“It gave you the flexibility to take business classes, but I was also really interested in being an engineer,” Hoch says.
 “General engineering was a good mix of both of those.”

 Three days before he graduated, Hoch learned about Teach For America, a nonprofit organization that recruits recent college graduates to teach in low-income areas.
 He decided to apply and ended up teaching in St. Louis for two years.

 There, the idea for Overgrad formed after Hoch asked his students if they wanted to go to college.